 Day 6: Palenque and Villahermosa

 After lunch, head eastwards to the Gulf of Mexico and the bustling economic center of Villahermosa.
-Here, you will visit the La Venta museum to learn about the Olmec civilization that has its first traces close to 3,000 years ago!
-The facility also houses a zoo, where you can see some of the native species from Veracruz state and others from further a field in the Mexican republic.
+Visit the outdoor museum, La Venta Park-Museum to learn about the Olmec civilization which came into being around 3,000 years ago.

 Our trips are fully customized, allowing us to build your itinerary for any time of the year.